axisgroup/evaluation-toolkit/0.Setting-the-Stage/TestingMindset.md

 Not everything can be tested, due to the many constraints such as limited time, budget, and access to users.

+**2. Denying Issues Is Not the Same as Deferring Issues**

+Having said that, even with a tight schedule, we should put our designs under a critical lens to identify scope for improvement.
+It is perfectly acceptable to defer these changes to a later release.
+More on this [here](https://www.nngroup.com/articles/no-validate-in-ux/)

-**2. Prioritize, prioritize, prioritize**
+**3. Prioritize, prioritize, prioritize**

 Pick a few design principles or considerations that are key to your application and evaluate only those criteria.

-**3. No amount of testing will make your design perfect so instead aim for good enough**
+**4. No amount of testing will make your design perfect so instead aim for good enough**

 Design is inherently about trade-offs, so your design will NEVER be perfect.
 In the spirit of iterative refinement, you should accept that!
 Your test, just like your design, should be good enough to surface the immediate problems that are impediments to the user.

-**4. Denying Issues Is Not the Same as Deferring Issues** Even with a tight schedule, we should put our designs under a critical lens to identify scope for improvement.
-It is perfectly acceptable to defer these changes to a later release.
-More on this [here](https://www.nngroup.com/articles/no-validate-in-ux/)

 **5. Not everything requires user-testing**